 But come 6pm it’s time to get those gladrags on.
 Think smart casual for the evening – jeans, shirt and jacket, a skirt and top, or a dress are all completely fine.
 You can even pop a suit on if you want, just for the fun of it – you won’t look out of place.
 And speaking of suits, you’ll definitely want to get one on (or your best dress for the women) if you’re interested in taking part in some high stakes games.
 Just check with your concierge and they’ll let you know what’s what.

-There are two different types of dining in Vegas; casual and fine dining.
-During the day, it’s perfectly normal to wear something very dressed down and casual; walking into a hotel buffet or street side restaurant after sightseeing, shouldn’t be an issue.
-Some casual restaurants may prefer a business causal look, but won’t turn you away.
+There are two types of dining in Vegas: casual and fine dining.
+You might be sensing a theme here, but during the day it’s completely normal to wear something very high on the casual scale.
+Walk right on into a hotel buffet or street side restaurant in your sightseeing clothes and you won’t have any problems.
+Now, some places might prefer you in more of a business-casual look, but they won’t turn you away.

 When it comes to fine dining though, you gotta dress for the occasion!
 Most of the swanky places in Vegas will have a dress code of some sort – mostly you’ll find these to be business-casual, so shirts, trousers, dresses and smart shoes or heels are what you’re after.
 But if you’re going reaaaal fancy and heading to restaurants like you’ll find at the MGM Grand or the Bellagio, men will have to pop a smart jacket on too.

 Basically, it’s safe to assume trainers, jeans, and t-shirts ain’t gonna cut it at a fancy restaurant in Vegas.
 A good rule of thumb though?
 Call ahead to find out if the restaurant has a famous chef or AAA award – you can base whether or not to leave the trainers in the hotel room on that!

 Now, let’s talk club dress codes